St. John's School (Vancouver)

-St. John's School, in Vancouver, British Columbia, is an independent, co-educational, non-religious, IB World School for junior kindergarten to grade 12 students.
+St. John's School (SJS), in Vancouver, British Columbia, is an independent, co-educational, non-religious, IB World School for junior kindergarten to grade 12 students.

 St. John's School is accredited by the British Columbia Ministry of Education.
 The school is a member of the Federation of Independent Schools Association (FISA), the Canadian Accredited Independent Schools (CAIS), and the Independent Schools Association of British Columbia (ISABC).
 St. John's offers the International Baccalaureate's Primary Years Programme, Middle Years Programme and the Diploma Programme.

 History and future expansion

 St. John's was founded in 1986 as St. Andrew's School Society with fewer than 100 students from grades 3 through 10.
 In 1996, St. John's School purchased the present school facility in Kitsilano and, as part of the school's growth and expansion, land adjacent to the current location has been acquired and developed.
 The building of the senior school was completed in September 2011.
 The building includes 11 classrooms and the Gunn gym which is largest gym of any independent school in the Lower Mainland, in addition to the older gym next door.
 A new connecting building between the Junior and Senior school was opened in mid 2019 as the Arts and Science Center.
 It also houses the largest smart board in all of the Lower Mainland.